nnienaber2/conduct/terminology.md

 Is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103.
 It is anyone who provides treatment, payment, and operations in healthcare.
 It could include a doctor’s office, dental office, clinics, psychologist, nursing home, pharmacy, hospital or home health care agency.
 This also includes health plans, health insurance companies, [Health Maintenance Organization (HMO)](terminology.md#Health-Maintenance-Organization-HMO), company health plans and government programs that pay for health care.
 Health clearinghouses are also considered covered entities.

 ### Department of Health and Human Services (HHS)
-Also known as the Health Department, is a cabinet-level department of the U.S. federal government with the goal of protecting the health of all Americans and providing essential human services.
+Also known as the Health Department or U.S. Department of Health and Human Services, is a cabinet-level department of the U.S. federal government with the goal of protecting the health of all Americans and providing essential human services.

 ### Disclosure
 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers to the release, transfer, provision of access to, or divulging in any other manner of information outside the entity holding the information.

 ### Effective Date
-In [Era of Health](terminology.md#era-of-health) Legal documents, this means the date Your Organization agrees to this [Agreement](terminology.md#agreement) or Policy by creating an Organization account in [Era of Health](terminology.md#era-of-health).
+In [Era of Health](terminology.md#era-of-health) Legal documents, this means the date [Your Organization](terminology.md#coverd-entity) agrees to this [Agreement](terminology.md#agreement) or Policy by creating an [Organization](terminology.md#organization) account in [Era of Health](terminology.md#era-of-health).

 ### Electronic Medical Records (EMR)
 An electronic health record, or electronic medical record, is the systematized collection of patient and population electronically-stored health information in a digital format.
 These records can be shared across different healthcare settings.